gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 **Number of Splits to Generate:** Specify the number of splits to be generated.
 (Macro-enabled)

 **Username:** Enter the user name for connecting to the specified database.
-It is mandatory for databases that require authentication and optional for databases that do not require authentication.
+It is mandatory for databases that require authentication but optional for databases that do not require authentication.
 (Macro-enabled)

 **Password:** Enter the password to be used to connect to the specified database.
-It is mandatory for databases that require authentication and optional for databases that do not require authentication.
+It is mandatory for databases that require authentication but optional for databases that do not require authentication.
 (Macro-enabled)

 **Connection Arguments:** Enter a list of arbitrary string tag/value pairs as connection arguments.
 These arguments will be passed to the JDBC driver as connection arguments for JDBC drivers that may need additional configurations.
-This should be a semicolon-separated list of key-value pairs, where each pair is separated by a equals '=' and specifies the key and value for the argument.
+This should be a semicolon-separated list of key-value pairs, where values in each pair are separated by an equals '=' sign and a pair specifies the key and value for the argument.
 For example, 'key1=value1;key2=value' specifies that the connection will be given arguments 'key1' mapped to 'value1' and the argument 'key2' mapped to 'value2'.
 (Macro-enabled)

 **Enable Auto-Commit:** Choose 'True' or 'False' based on whether you want to enable auto-commit for queries run by this source.
 By default, 'False' is selected.
 Please note that this option is important only when you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws an error when auto-commit is set to false.
 For such drivers, you will need to set this to 'true'.